GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

   Country-scale datasets supporting broader comparative or aggregated analyses.
 Only available for few countries.

-> ⚠️ **Disclaimer:** Each thematic domain may include multiple versions of a dataset, reflecting updates over time, as the production of remotely sensed derived products is continuously evolving and frequently revised.
+> ⚠️ **Disclaimer:** Each thematic domain may include multiple versions of a dataset, reflecting updates over time, as the production of remotely sensed derived products is continuously evolving and frequently revised (roughly each 3 months).

 ---